A Better Future for Indigenous Australians - Summary of Indigenous Measures

 - Digitisation of Indigenous cultural resources: to provide a further $10.2 million to complete the task of protecting the most 'at risk' fragile and deteriorating part of the collection of the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 - Extension of the Return of Indigenous Cultural Property Programme: $4.7 million to fund repatriation of cultural property held in Australian museums.

-- Community Development Employment Projects (CDEP) programme - continuation of funding: $50.7 million to provide additional places in the Community Development Employment Projects programme that provide activities to prevent family violence and substance misuse problems in Indigenous communities.
+- Community Development Employment Projects (CDEP) program - continuation of funding: $50.7 million to provide additional places in the Community Development Employment Projects program that provide activities to prevent family violence and substance misuse problems in Indigenous communities.

 - Continuation of the Cape York Digital Network: $2.2 million to continue funding of this key communication service linking Indigenous communities in Cape York.

-- Indigenous liaison pilot programme for the Family Court of Western Australia: $0.7 million to fund two Indigenous Family Liaison Officers to assist the Family Court of Western Australia.
+- Indigenous liaison pilot program for the Family Court of Western Australia: $0.7 million to fund two Indigenous Family Liaison Officers to assist the Family Court of Western Australia.

 - Continuation of funding for Indigenous social and economic research: $0.7 million to provide funding for social and economic Indigenous research.